 So, you can stop right here and read no further; unless you want to read the rest of the story – it is not short.

-At this moment I am a 79-year-old male of an Italian father with a Scott/Irish Mother.
+At this moment I am a 79-year-old male of an Italian father with a Scotch-Irish Mother.
 If you know anything about the disease, you know those two facts are significant.
 It is often referred to as the Viking Disease, and sometimes the Pope’s disease.
 Research provides various reasons as to why that is, but I’ll leave you to study that for yourself.

 Anyway, I believe my grandmother on my mother’s side had a mild Dupuytren Contracture (DC) condition.
 I live in Southern California in the Long Beach/Lakewood area.
 I have had and still have Dupuytren contractures in both hands and both feet (ledderhose), along with knuckle pad nodules on several fingers, and Peyronie’s disease.
 I was first diagnosed with DC in my early 20’s in my left hand, small finger.